 Your child's overall wellbeing will be constantly supported in school in a variety of ways.

-We will help them; to be healthy by ensuring that they enjoy good physical and mental health, by encouraging them to live a healthy lifestyle, keep safe by protecting them from harm and neglect, to enjoy life; achieve well, by giving them opportunities to make the most out of life, by teaching them the skills they need for adulthood, to make a positive contribution to their school, community and society, by being involved in their community and society and discourage involvement with anti-social or offending behaviour, contribute to their economic well-being and by ensuring that they are not prevented from achieving their full potential through economic disadvantage.
+We will help them to be healthy:

+by ensuring that they enjoy good physical and mental health,

+by encouraging them to live a healthy lifestyle,

+to keep safe by protecting them from harm and neglect, and to enjoy life.

+We will also help them to achieve well:

+by giving them opportunities to make the most out of life.

+by teaching them the skills they need for adulthood,

+to make a positive contribution to their school, community and society, by being involved in their community and society and discourage involvement with anti-social or offending behaviour, to contribute to their economic well-being, and by ensuring that they are not prevented from achieving their full potential through economic disadvantage.